neerajkumarvaid/ssl4pfm/phase1.md

 3. **Methodology Documentation**: LaTeX-formatted technical description

 ### Performance Requirements
-- Models must be optimized for single A100 GPU inference
+- Models must be optimized for single GPU inference using less than equal to 80GB of GPU memory
 - Efficient feature extraction for downstream task evaluation

 ## Data Distribution Options

-### Physical Drives
-- Available for teams with limited bandwidth internet
-- Hard drives shipped directly to participating institutions
-- Distribution costs covered by MSK

-### FTP Server
-- High-speed download option for teams with sufficient bandwidth
-- Secure file transfer protocol access provided after registration
+- Secure link will be provided to access provided after registration

-### Starting Kit (Available May 2025)
+### Starting Kit (Available June 2025 only to registered participants)
 The comprehensive Starting Kit will include:
 1. **Phase 1 Dataset**: Complete MSK-SLCPFM collection
 2. **Data Loading Scripts**: Python code for loading, inspecting, and preprocessing WSI and tile data